 - At your financial institution (online or in person)

-- In person weekdays between 8 a.m. and 4:45 p.m. at the Service Regina desk on the main floor.
+- At City Hall on weekdays between 8 a.m. and 4:45 p.m. at the Service Regina desk on the main floor.
 Cash, cheque, credit card cheques (provided by your card company), money order, or debit card accepted.

 - By mail

 - Mail your cheque to the City of Regina PO Box 5042, Regina, SK, S4P 3M3.
 The City must receive your cheque before June 30 to avoid penalties.
 Include your payment stub with your cheque.

 Note: You cannot pay your property taxes by credit card.

 The Tax Installment Payment Plan Service (TIPPS) allows you to pay your taxes in 12 monthly installments.

 Enrollment on the program can occur at any time.
 If you are enrolling for the following year, be sure to have your account balance paid off by December 15.
 If your start month is after January, your first installment will be adjusted with a “catch up” amount to ensure there is no balance remaining on the account at the end of the year.

 Withdrawals are made on the first business day of each month and payments are automatically updated when the new mill rate is set.
 TIPPS payments are non-refundable.

 Applying for TIPPS

 - Sign up for Tax and Assessment eProperty, register the property you wish to enroll and follow the steps to sign up for TIPPS.
 To sign up for eProperty, you will need the access code found in the top, left corner of your property tax notice.